top of page

 A little about chinch bug….

 Chinch bugs over winter as eggs, hatch in spring and start feeding when temps begin to warm.
 The first signs of damage from chinch bugs are often mistaken for ‘dry spots’ as the buffalo grass greens up in the spring.
 Buffalo grass doesn’t always green up evenly, but if you have definite patches that are not greening up, you may want to take a closer look.
 If left untreated chinch bugs can turn a beautiful buffalo grass lawn into blowing dirt in one summer.
+It leaves room for weeds to grow also!

 4th application (Sandbur Post-emerge (killer))